 About.

-Danielle Lee Tomson PhD is a writer, scholar, and strategist.
-She is a sought-after expert in topics including political social media influencers, populism, online political subcultures, performative politics, nationalism, "scammers," political polarization, tech platform policy, "misinformation," propaganda, narrative change, and civic tech.
+Danielle Lee Tomson is a writer, scholar, and strategist.
+She is a sought-after expert in topics related to political social media influencers, populism, online political subcultures, performative politics, nationalism, "scammers," political polarization, tech platform policy, "disinformation," propaganda, narrative change, rumors, and civic tech.

-She recently defended a doctoral dissertation on conservative social media influencers at the Columbia University Graduate School of Journalism, which she is developing into a book.
+She defended a doctoral dissertation on conservative social media influencers at the Columbia University Graduate School of Journalism, which she is developing into a book with Oxford University Press titled Under the Influence: What's Real When America Feels Fake.
 During graduate school, she was a fellow at the Tow Center for Digital Journalism and a graduate fellow at the Mellon Sawyer Seminar for Trust and Mistrust of Science and Experts (The Trust Collaboratory) at INCITE.
 She also consults for a variety of non-profit and corporate clients.
+She is an affiliate at the University of North Carolina's Center for Information, Technology, and Public Life, as well as at University of Washington's Society + Technology.

-Danielle or her writing have appeared in The Huffington Post, The Wall Street Journal, POLITICO, The Washington Post, CNBC, Civicist, Fox News, Brookings, Mother Jones, Coda, Medium, The Spectator UK, and the P.O.T.U.S. channel on Sirius XM in addition to a plethora of academic publications.
+Danielle or her writing have appeared in The Wall Street Journal, POLITICO, The Washington Post, The Guardian, The New York Times, The Huffington Post, CNBC, MSNBC, NPR, The Boston Globe, Bloomberg, Fox News, Brookings, Mother Jones, Coda, The Conversation, and The Spectator UK, in addition to a plethora of academic publications.

 Previously, she was the Director of Forums @ Civic Hall, a community and education center for civic tech, where she curated events, knowledge, and people solving problems at the intersection of technology and civil society.
 She was also the Director of Personal Democracy Forum, a 15+ year running summit focused on tech, politics, and media that was started by the co-founders of Civic Hall.